Coronavirus digest: US releases new guidelines for international travel | DW | 25.10.2021

 As of that date, "non-citizen, non-immigrant air travelers to the US will be required to be fully vaccinated" and must provide proof of their status prior to boarding, "with only limited exceptions."

-The US will accept travelers who have received US Food and Drug Administration (FDA) approved or authorized vaccines or WHO emergency use authorized vaccines.
+The US will accept travelers who have received vaccines approved or authorized by the US Food and Drug Administration (FDA) or authorized for emergency use by the World Health Organization.

-Travelers aged under 18 years will not be required to be fully vaccinated, due to the inconsistency in the rollout of vaccines for younger age groups.
+Travelers under the age of 18 will not be required to be fully vaccinated, due to the inconsistency in the rollout of vaccines for younger age groups.
 Under the exemption rules, however, they will be required to present a negative COVID test.

 "It is in the interests of the United States to move away from the country-by-country restrictions previously applied during the COVID-19 pandemic and to adopt an air travel policy that relies primarily on vaccination to advance the safe resumption of international air travel to the United States," the proclamation said.